Antipodes on Earth: Antipodal map of the United States

-Geological features antipodal to impact basins
+Antipodes beyond Earth

 In a number of cases on extraterrestrial bodies in the Solar System, unusual geologic features (e.g., jumbled terrain or unique volcanic constructs) are located antipodal to major impact basins.
 It has been hypothesized that this results from focusing of some of the seismic waves (p-waves and surface waves) produced by an impact at its antipode.